aimicrocot/Summary-Tracker/README.md

 ### Fixed & Added

-* Fixed a bug with visual hiding of messages, when it showed empty space instead of messages.
+* Fixed a bug with visual hiding of messages, when it showed empty space instead of messages
-* Added the ability to select how many messages will be scanned when autoscan is enabled, where 0 and 1 are scans of each message
+* Added an option to set the summarization frequency when auto-scanning is enabled.
+The value specifies how many messages should pass between summarizations; 0 and 1 mean every message is summarized

 ### Features